sluongng/vnwork-2-dingtalk/README.md

     Here we aim to highlight these information.
     To find out more on what kind of information is available, read [This](https://github.com/sluongng/vnwork-2-dingtalk/blob/master/src/algolia/model.ts#L121)

-2. Its convinience for me to receive notification via DingTalk.
+2. Its convenience for me to receive notification via DingTalk.

 ## How?